abelew/ApE/README.md

 http://jorgensen.biology.utah.edu/wayned/ape/

-It was extracted by doing the following:

-1. Create a directory for this repository.
-2. Download the current version of the windows executable.
-3. Invoke tclkit sdx.kit unwrap ApE_win_current.exe
-4. Copy the ApE_win_current.vfs/lib/app-AppMain/AppMain.tcl to ape.tcl in the
-   repository.
-5. rsync the 'ApE_win_current.vfs/Accessory Files/' directory into the repository.
-6. Delete the windows-specific 'lib/' directory.

 I made a couple of changes to this repository in an attempt to make it easier to install/use on a linux host.
 The hosts I work with all use environment modules[1] and so I am providing an example module file and instructions